When you hand someone the keys to your car, you're handing over your car insurance coverage, too.

 Clearly, your finances are at risk if you let the wrong person drive your car.

-If you're only lending your car, not renting it, the drivers listed on your policy are always covered with no restrictions.
+The drivers listed on your policy are always covered with no restrictions.

 Typically anyone driving your vehicle with permission is covered, but some insurers put restrictions on coverage of drivers not listed on the policy, says Penny Gusner, consumer analyst for CarInsurance.com.
 A few of the more common ones are: